rise8-us/delivery-playbooks/docs/content/plays/product/value-stream-mapping.md

 2. **Synthesize insights** - Highlight biggest bottlenecks, gaps, silos, questions and assumptions.
 3. **Debrief with participants** - Share early takeaways and thank them for their candor.
 4. **Schedule Target State VSM** - Define the next target conditions using the VSM output.

-> _“The goal isn’t just the map—it’s momentum.
-Use your VSM to drive the next best improvement toward better mission outcomes.”_

 #### Step-by-step target state VSM facilitation